serhan-yilmaz/PrinciplesGuide/README.md

 - Do not betray those who are loyal to you.
 - Be loyal to those you trust, and aim for mutual benefit.
 - Choose your allies well.
-Go for people who won't betray you and lift you up.
+Go for people who won't betray you but will lift you up.
 - In return, provide support and encouragement to your allies.
 Lift them up.
 - Obey the rule of reciprocity in your interactions, for as long as you wish to sustain a connection.